alphagov/wcag-primer/source/documentation/index.md

 * 1.4.3 Make sure that the colour of text contrasts clearly against its background colour.
 [More about 1.4.3](/all.html#1-4-3-contrast-minimum-aa)
 * 1.4.4 Make sure it is possible to complete all tasks when text is resized up to 200% in the browser.
 [More about 1.4.4](/all.html#1-4-4-resize-text-aa)
 * 1.4.5 Do not use images that contain text.
 [More about 1.4.5](/all.html#1-4-5-images-of-text-aa)
+* 1.4.10 [NEW] Make sure content will reflow to a single column when zoomed and not produce scrolling in both directions.
+[More about 1.4.10](/all.html#1-4-10-reflow-aa)
+* 1.4.11 [NEW] Make sure sight impaired users can see important controls and understand graphics.
+[More about 1.4.11](/all.html#1-4-11-non-text-contrast-aa)
+* 1.4.12 [NEW] Make sure users can modify text line height, letter or word spacing.
+[More about 1.4.12](/all.html#1-4-12-text-spacing-aa)
+* 1.4.13 [NEW] Provide a way to control how people can interact with or dismiss any ‘extra’ content that becomes visible.
+[More about 1.4.13](/all.html#1-4-13-content-on-hover-or-focus-aa)

 ### Principle 2: Operable